Skip to main content

-In this section we will explore consequences of reflection and refraction of light.
+In this section we will explore consequences of reflection and refraction of light a little further.
 We will focus here on plane interface only.
 In the next chapter we will look at curved interfaces.

 This gives the following formula for the critical angle.